-- (A) University facilities may be scheduled and used only if the meeting is sponsored by at least one of the following: the university; an administrative unit of the university; the president or a member of his or her staff; a member of the university faculty; a club or committee of faculty members, staff members, or their spouses; or a recognized student organization (see rule 3335-11-03 of the Administrative Code). - (B) The office of the university registrar shall be responsible for the scheduling of and shall have the necessary authority to schedule all university facilities.
+- (A) University facilities may be scheduled and used only if the meeting is sponsored by at least one of the following: the university; an administrative unit of the university; the president or a member of their staff; a member of the university faculty; a club or committee of faculty members, staff members, or their spouses; or a recognized student organization (see rule 3335-11-03 of the Administrative Code). - (B) The office of the university registrar shall be responsible for the scheduling of and shall have the necessary authority to schedule all university facilities.
 No meeting shall be scheduled in or announced for any university facility unless permission to use the facility has been obtained in advance from the office of the university registrar.
 All requests for the use of university facilities shall indicate the nature of the proposed meeting.
-If the proposed meeting is one to which a guest speaker is to be invited, the request for the use of university facilities shall indicate the name of the guest speaker and shall be submitted to the office of the university registrar at least two weeks prior to the date the meeting is to be held, but such two-week period may be waived by the office of the university registrar if the exigencies of the situation so require and the orderly scheduling of university facilities would not be unduly prejudiced (see rule 3335-5-06 of the Administrative Code). - (C) The word "meeting" as used in rules 3335-5-06, 3335-11-06, and 3335-13-03 of the Administrative Code means any meeting using university facilities to which the faculty, staff, students or public is invited, except regularly scheduled university courses, conferences approved under university procedures, and meetings of state, regional, national or international organizations approved under university procedures. - (D) The responsibility and authority of the office of the university registrar under this rule may be delegated by it to a member of the faculty or of the staff of this university.
+If the proposed meeting is one to which a guest speaker is to be invited, the request for the use of university registrar at least two weeks prior to the date the meeting is to be held, but such two-week period may be waived by the office of the university registrar if the exigencies of the situation so require and the orderly scheduling of university facilities would not be unduly prejudiced (see rule 3335-5-06 of the Administrative Code). - (C) The word "meeting" as used in rules 3335-5-06, 3335-11-06, and 3335-13-03 of the Administrative Code means any meeting using university facilities to which the faculty, staff, students or public is invited, except regularly scheduled university courses, conferences approved under university procedures, and meetings of state, regional, national or international organizations approved under university procedures. - (D) The responsibility and authority of the office of the university registrar under this rule may be delegated by it to a member of the faculty or of the staff of this university.